 Normally a Student Council shall stand dissolved when the term of office of the members expires.
 Management may dissolve the Student Council before the expiry of its term in accordance with the rules and procedures governing dissolution.
 This will only happen in exceptional circumstances after consultation with all concerned.
 Where Management intends dissolving the Council, it will give the Council adequate notice of the proposal, and the reasons therefore.
-The Council will be allowed to appeal the dissolved another Council may be formed following the procedures outlined earlier.
+The Council will be allowed to appeal the dissolution to the Management or Principal of the collegehere the Student Council is dissolved another Council may be formed following the procedures outlined earlier.
 Where a Council is dissolved less than 6 weeks before the end of the college year, the appointment of a new Council may reasonably be left until the following academic year.
 Circumstances that may require the early dissolution of a Student Council include: